TABLE OF CONTENTS

 • Onboard Ouster OS0-32 LiDAR sensor

-The Flyability Elios 3 is a cutting-edge drone designed specifically for indoor inspection and mapping, including applications requiring LiDAR technology.
+The Flyability Elios 3 is a professional inspection drone designed specifically for indoor inspection and mapping, including applications requiring LiDAR technology.

 Equipped with the Ouster OS0-32 LiDAR sensor, the Elios 3 is specifically designed for flight in confined spaces and hazardous environments, such as industrial facilities, tunnels, and mines.
 Its advanced navigation system, including visual and thermal cameras, ensures precise positioning and comprehensive data collection.